madmadmad/challenges/readme.md

 ## Instructions

-Please fork or clone this repo and add your new/modified files to it as instructed in each challenges' README file.
+Please fork or clone this repo and add your new/modified files to it as instructed in each challenge's README file.